taoteh1221/Open_Crypto_Tracker/DOCUMENTATION-ETC/CONFIG-EXAMPLE.txt

 // CoinGecko market pairings searched for, when adding new assets / coins (comma-separated)
 $ct['conf']['currency']['coingecko_pairings_search'] = 'usd,gbp,eur,hkd,sgd,rub,eth,btc,try,jpy,cad,inr,chf,aud,twd,cny,ils';
 ////
-// Jupiter aggregator market pairings searched for, when adding new assets / coins (comma-separated, CASE-SENSITIVE)
+// Jupiter aggregator market pairings searched for, when adding new assets / coins (comma-separated, CASE-SENSITIVE!)
+// We have a HARD CAP OF 100 asset search results maximum PER-PAIRING (to avoid search timeouts [taking too long]),
+// AND each pairing MUST be a VERIFIED token (for your SAFETY!)
 $ct['conf']['currency']['jupiter_ag_pairings_search'] = 'SOL,USDC,ETH,WBTC,zBTC,USDT';
 ////
 // Upbit market pairings searched for, when adding new assets / coins (comma-separated)